Now I’m not one for bragging, but the web traffic on my lifestyle blog traffic jumped 2800% in just two days – a Pinterest traffic explosion!

 And at the time, my Pinterest account had less than 500 followers.

 The Groundwork – Pinterest SEO

 Now of course I could have just got lucky.
 It happens.
-But I’d like to think this jump had something to do with all the work I put into Pinterest in the 41 days before my pin went viral.
+But I’d like to think this jump had something to do with all the work I put into building my Pinterest traffic in the 41 days before my pin went viral.

 [UPDATE: With my second viral pin in a week – it doesn’t look like luck!]

 (Now I realise there might be experienced bloggers out there saying “that’s not a viral pin – 1,211 visits in a day is nothing!
 Well it is when you’re starting a new blog and that’s what my summer project is about.
 I’m starting a brand new lifestyle blog to demonstrate how to make money from blogging.)

 You can read about how I set up my Pinterest boards in this post: